irmen/Pyro5/Readme.rst

 **This is very much in development and can change or be canceled at any time.
 Use Pyro4 https://github.com/irmen/Pyro4 for real work instead.**

+Docs (Pyro4) are here: https://pyro4.readthedocs.io/

+Most stuff is still the same in Pyro5, but some things have changed.
+Here are the major changes over Pyro4:

 changes done based on original Pyro4
 ------------------------------------